gramener/gramex-guide/pptxhandler/README.md

 ## Shapes

-A `rule:` is a dictionary of shape names.
+Each rule in `rules:` is a dictionary of shape names.

 All shapes in PowerPoint have names.
 To see them in PowerPoint, select Home tab > Drawing group > Arrange drop-down > Selection pane.
 Or press <kbd>Alt + F10</kbd>.